Menu

 WA EV Network

-We’re building Australia’s longest connected
+Australia's longest connected electric vehicle (EV) highway

+In the biggest state in Australia, WA drivers have a lot of ground to cover.
 We’re working with the WA Government, Synergy, and other partners to make it easier for even more drivers to choose electric vehicles and confidently enjoy driving across the state whilst reducing the environmental impact of transportation.

 Here are some important things to know about our role in developing the WA EV Network: